tramex/tramex/docs/src/development.md

 `trunk` allows you to build, bundle, and optimize your WebAssembly application.

-Finally, you can clone the repository with :
+Finally, you can clone the repository with:

 ```bash
 git clone git@github.com:tramex/tramex.git